install4j HelpDownload

 install4j includes several actions that can perform HTTP or HTTPS requests:

-• The "Install files" action downloads installation components that have been marked as "Downloadable" provided that the data files option has been set to "Downloadable" as well in the media file wizard.
+• The "Install files" action downloads installation components that have been marked as "Downloadable" if the data files option has been set to "Downloadable" as well in the media file wizard.

-• The "Check for updates" action downloads the update descriptor updates.xml from the specified web server in order to check if there is a new version available.
+• The "Check for updates" action downloads the update descriptor updates.xml from the specified web server to check if there is a new version available.

 • The "Download file" action downloads the specified file from the web server.